dmwm/CMSMonitoring/doc/training/data_injection.md

 [monit_prod_cms-training](https://es-monit.cern.ch/kibana/goto/67aafadf62076462a8c2c7b5bfdf1a5b)
 index.

+#### How to update your documents in MONIT/ES
+It is possible to update document(s) in MONIT ES.
+For that user need to re-run injection with StompAMQ (as shown in section above), but this time the updated document should contain an additional `_id` key-value along with actual data.
+The value of `_id` attributed will be used by ES to create a new version of the document.

 #### How to visualize your data
 The injected data can be visualized either in ES/Kibana or grafana.
 For former, you need to visit `Visualize` section